amirrajan/survivingtheappstore/manuscript/developer_logs.md

 cliffnotes for a book).
 A Dark Room will take anywhere from an hour and half to three hours to complete.
 So, take the time and do so :-).

-#Month 1, Day 1 - Jun 29, 2013: Picking the Development Environment
+#Day 1 - Jul 1, 2013: Picking the Development Environment

 Starting off, I knew I didn't want to write an app in Objective C and XCode again.
 During my time off, I had already built apps using